spacemeshos/product/platform.md

 # Spacemesh Platform

-> This page lists the main technical resources available for the Spacemesh Protocol, as well as the Github repos that are used to implement the Spacemesh cryptocurrency.
+> This page lists the main technical resources available about the Spacemesh Protocol, as well as the Github repos that are used to implement the Spacemesh cryptocurrency.

 ## The Spacemesh Protocol
 - [Overview Part 1](https://spacemesh.io/protocol)